 Here are a few of the ins and outs of filing taxes as a self-employed individual.

-Kids are out on holiday or summer vacation?
+Are your kids out on holiday or summer vacation?
 Hire them!
-Sole proprietors who hire their kids to run deliveries, clean the office, answer phones, or enter data can deduct their wages on Schedule C, as long as the compensation is reasonable for the type of work performed.
-Wages paid to the children are exempt from Social Security and Medicare taxes if they are under 18 and are not subject to federal unemployment tax if they are under 21.
+Sole proprietors who hire their kids to run deliveries, clean the office, answer phones or enter data can deduct those wages on Schedule C, as long as the compensation is reasonable for the type of work performed.
+Wages paid to children are exempt from Social Security and Medicare taxes if they are under 18, and they are not subject to federal unemployment tax if they are under 21.
 It’s also likely that your child will not owe income taxes on these wages, which lowers your family’s overall tax bill considerably.

 Save for the future and on your tax bill, all at once!
 Opening a retirement plan can help lower your taxable income.
 The most common is a Simplified Employee Pension Plan (SEP).
-You can put in up to the lesser of 25 percent of your net earnings from self-employment or $55,000 for 2018 ($56,000 for 2019) up until the 2018 tax deadline (as well as the extended tax deadline) which is April 15, 2019 and lower the taxes you owe on your 2019 taxes.
+You can put in up to the lesser of 25 percent of your net earnings from self-employment or $56,000 for 2019 ($57,000 for 2020) up until the tax deadline which is April 15, 2020 (as well as the extended tax deadline) and lower the taxes you owe on your 2019 taxes.
 Compare that to the $6,000 cap on IRA contributions ($7,000 if 50 and over) for 2019.

 Mileage is Money

-While employees of a regular nine-to-five job cannot deduct the cost of driving to and from work, you certainly can if you’re self-employed and driving to see a client, heading to a meeting, or going to work from another location.
+While employees of a regular nine-to-five job cannot deduct the cost of driving to and from work, you certainly can if you’re self-employed and driving to see a client, heading to a meeting or going to work from another location.

-You can claim 54.5 cents per mile for 2018, plus the cost of parking and any tolls you paid.
+You can claim 58 cents per mile for 2019, plus the cost of parking and any tolls you paid.
 Be sure to track your business mileage so that you have substantiation for your mileage deduction.

 While dealing with your business and personal life can be busy sometimes, knowing these simple tips can help you easily find business deductions that will lower your tax bite and help you save money for your business.